mlingark/manufacturing-process-optimization/README.md

 - Does tool wear affect quality outcomes?
 - How does complexity impact cost and defect rate?
 - Which machine offers the best balance between quality, cost, and speed?
+- Which jobs are most likely to have a high defect risk before production begins?

 ## Project Files